2 Days in Belfast with Kids

 The Titanic Belfast is an incredible experience and is a must-do Belfast attraction.
 Most museums in the world, and especially in Europe, are old and rely on the old “hang it and look at it” model.
 It’s a rare treat to get to visit a newly built museum which takes advantage of all of today’s best technologies and design ideas.

-The Titanic Belfast has a very hard task – they need to fill a museum about a ship which is not available to be displayed.
-But they nailed it – they take visitors through every element of the process from the initial idea, design, building the ship, launching the ship, the fateful voyage and the aftermath.
+Titanic Belfast has a tough job.
+It needs to tell the story of a ship that is no longer there.
+But they do it well, taking visitors through the idea, design, construction, launch, voyage, and aftermath.
 Much of this material could be very dry and uninteresting, but the way the museum tells the story is always interesting.

 All your senses will be engaged at this museum.
 It’s highly visual, with large pictures everywhere, movies playing on the walls, holograms of characters telling stories, virtual tours of the ship, models of passenger rooms, etc.